 Samsung Smart Window

-At CES 2012, Samsung unveils a “transparent” window screen called Samsung Smart Window.
+At CES 2012, Samsung unveils a “transparent” window screen concept called Samsung Smart Window.
 The effect feels instantly familiar.
 It brings the Minority Report interface fantasy straight into the real world.

 The point.
 A window that is also a screen